V

 These dogs need to have regular baths to ensure that their coats are clean, which will keep their fur from becoming smelly and oily.
 In addition, the wrinkles on their face need extra attention as they should be wiped and dried daily to prevent any flare-ups of skin infections and skin sensitivity.

-Because their hairs are short and do not shed often, their coats can be brushed weekly to eliminate loose hairs.
+Because their hair is short and does not shed often, their coats can be brushed weekly to eliminate loose hairs.
 As for their nails and teeth, it is vital to keep your dog’s nails short and brush their teeth at least once a week to prevent dental decay and plaque build-up.

 Training

-The Valley bulldog is easily trainable as they are brilliant, picking up on commands quickly but sometimes can have a stubborn streak in them where they refuse to listen to commands.
+The Valley bulldog is easily trainable as they are intelligent, picking up on commands quickly, but sometimes can have a stubborn streak in them, where they refuse to listen to commands.
 Although wanting to please their owner, they can sometimes become distracted and will roll over and lose interest.

 It is important to train this breed, as on occasion, they are known to chew and will chew on anything that looks and feels interesting.
 This type of behavior can be corrected by using proper training techniques, as this will teach your dog not to chew on any of your belongings and instead choose a chew toy or tasty dog treat.